binipringle/intro-to-dh/_readings/1-shortguide.md

 ---

-This work is licensed under Creative Commons Attribution-non Commercial-ShareAlike.
+This work is copyrighted under a Creative Commons Attribution-non Commercial-ShareAlike License.

 ---